 I have so many funny things happen to me here is one of my favourites.
-In my early days of travelling to Thailand about 18 – 19 years ago I was rushing from Bangkok to get a flight to Koh Samui – as there is a mainland in Thailand with the Same District name (Surat Thani) I booked a flight to Surat Thani instead of Koh Samui as I thought Surat Thani was just the airline using a different name for Koh Samui.
+In my early days of travelling to Thailand about 18 - 19 years ago I was rushing from Bangkok to get a flight to Koh Samui - as there is a mainland in Thailand with the Same District name (Surat Thani) I booked a flight to Surat Thani instead of Koh Samui as I thought Surat Thani was just the airline using a different name for Koh Samui.
 I did not realise till the flight was about to land, when I looked out the window and saw no sea lol, and realised my mistake.
-I still managed to get to Koh Samui that day via a taxi and a boat but it added 6 hours onto my trip, but the good thing was, I saw a lot of the main land of Thailand on route, so a bad mistake was turned into a positive.
+I still managed to get to Koh Samui that day via a taxi and a boat but it added 6 hours onto my trip, but the good thing was, I saw a lot of the main land of Thailand en route, so a bad mistake was turned into a positive.

 - What are the 5 things you HAVE to bring with you on a trip?

-Love this question, as I am a traveler that travels with a lot of stuff lol, no matter what I do I just end up taking loads, mainly because most of my travels are always a month or more long, I am not a fan of short trips, although I do a lot of short trips I just feel too rushed.
+Love this question, as I am a traveler that travels with a lot of stuff lol, no matter what I do I just end up taking loads, mainly because most of my travels are always a month or longer, I am not a fan of short trips, although I do a lot of short trips I just feel too rushed.

 My 5 essential things I have to bring with me are:

 - Phone (has all my travel apps and travel notes)

 - Cameras + Lenses (absolute must to snap my travel adventures and interesting things along the way)

 - Shawl / Scarf (which can be used to keep warm or as a pillow or as a cover up when visiting temples etc)

 - Sunscreen (I mean who needs wrinkles in their life lol)

 - What 3 things has traveling taught you?